Shan-Mei/shanmeis-notes/ranting/quotes.md

   <p>Quotes are formatted like this: line one: context, line two: quote, line three: author.</p>
   <h4>Quotes</h4>
   <p>My english class was talking about how Pygmalion's clay statue came to life and they married.<br>"Unfortunately boys, your anime wives won't come to life and love you."<br>- Mr Jarosek</p>
-  <p>Miss Christmass wanted us to extend our F's at the beginning of the word "Fuerte" in Sililiza<br>"Extend the F like you're swearing at me!<br>- Miss Christmass</p>
+  <p>Miss Christmass wanted us to extend our F's at the beginning of the word "Fuerte" in Sililiza<br>"Extend the F like you're swearing at me!"<br>- Miss Christmass</p>
 </body>